 Sometimes the combination of talk therapy and taking antidepressants isn’t enough.
 As your local Dallas pain management physician, we can offer a treatment plan, like Ketamine Therapy, that helps patients start feeling better in weeks or months, while other individuals cycle through several different types of medications to gain relief.

 If the sun isn’t enough or your medications aren’t working, we urge you to seek help as soon as possible by coming into our office located in Dallas, Texas.
 We can help come up with a great treatment plan to treat your Seasonal affective disorder (SAD) that will get you started toward a happier life.
-Give Progressive Pain & Interventional Psychiatry a call today, 214-609-1931, and schedule an appointment.
+Give Progressive Pain & Interventional Psychiatry a call today, 214-609-1931, and schedule an appointment at our Dallas, TX office.